jayalmaraz/jay-almaraz.github.io/volunteering/applying-to-join-a-team.md

 If this is your first time on Campfire, you'll also be greeted with an onboarding checklist `[1]`.
 You can open the onboarding checklist at any time, and click on the active step - which will be marked with a blue button `[2]` - to be taken to the right place.

+_On this page:_

+1. Onboarding checklist
+2. Active step

 ![Landing on the My Shifts page](./applying-to-join-a-team-assets/landing-and-checklist.png)

 Navigate to the _All Locations_ page, or click on the `Find a team [2]` step if you have the onboarding checklist.